Bayesian estimation of covariate assisted principal regression for brain functional connectivity: Introduction

 \section{Introduction}

 This paper reformulates covariate-assisted principal (CAP) regression of \cite{Zhao2021} in the Bayesian paradigm.
 The approach identifies covariate-relevant components of the covariance of multivariate response data.
-Specifically, the method estimates a set of linear projections of multivariate response signals, whose variance is related with covariates.
-In neuroscience, there is interest in analyzing statistical dependency between time-series of brain signals in distinct regions of the brain, which we refer to as functional connectivity (FC) \citep[][]{Fox2015,Lindquist2008,Monti2014, Fornito2013, Fornito2012}, as this statistical dependency is related with behavioral characteristics.
-The brain signals that underlie FC are multivariate, and each brain activity is considered relative to others \citep{Varoquaux2010} in analyzing FC.
-This paper develops a Bayesian approach that simultaneously conducts dimension reduction of the multivariate signals to analyze the association between covariates and the FC characterized by the covariance between the brain signals.
+Specifically, the method estimates a set of linear projections of multivariate response signals, whose variance is related to external covariates.
+In neuroscience, there is interest in analyzing statistical dependency between time-series of brain signals from distinct regions of the brain, which we refer to as functional connectivity (FC) \citep[][]{Fox2015,Lindquist2008,Monti2014, Fornito2013, Fornito2012}.
+The brain signals underling FC are multivariate, and each brain activity is considered relative to others \citep{Varoquaux2010} in analyzing FC, as this statistical dependency is related with behavioral characteristics (covariates).
+This paper develops a Bayesian approach to conducting supervised dimension reduction for the response signals, to analyze the association between external covariates and the FC characterized by the multivariate signals' covariances.